-In spring 2008-2011, 200 kelts were surgically implanted with acoustic tags on the Miramichi River.
+In spring 2008-2013, 251 kelts were surgically implanted with acoustic tags on the Miramichi River.
 Kelt movements were tracked from head of tide through the river, and out of inner Miramichi Bay to the open sea.
-The kelts had high survival out of Miramichi River and inner Bay (90-96%); however the survival was variable annually to the Strait of Belle Isle (14-44%).
+The kelts had high survival out of Miramichi River and inner Bay (69-96%); however the survival was variable annually to the Strait of Belle Isle (4-44%).
 The kelts that passed through the Strait of Belle Isle (SOBI) seem to travel towards Greenland, however salmon that exit the river and return the same year to spawn, do not cross the Strait of Belle Isle which indicates that they likely feed and regain their body mass in the Gulf of St. Lawrence.
 In 2011, two kelts were picked up on the OTN Cabot Strait receivers exiting the Gulf.
+In 2012, two kelts and one smolt were detected by the Cabot line.
+In 2013, one Miramichi kelt and one Cascapedia smolt were recorded by the Cabot line.